sabk18/consumer_complaint/README.md

 I used unittest to test for fucntion:rounding_percent with test cases of assertEqual and asssertNotEqual.
 The test can be run from cmd and inside the src dir by using 'python -m unittest consumer_complaints.py'

 As requested by the challenge, two tests were done on chunks of complaints.csv to test and compare the export.csv with the expected output.
+One test_date checks if missing date value is replaced by NaN.
+The output is as expected.
 The test was also executed on the link that was provided and the code successfully passed all 3 tests.